 Blank contours and auxiliary blank contours: You describe complex blanks element by element-like finished parts.
-You select the standard forms bar and tube and describe them with a few parameters (see "Defining the workpiece blank" on page 393).
+You select the standard forms bar and tube by menu and describe them with a few parameters (see "Defining the workpiece blank" auf Seite 400).
+If a definition of the finished part exists, you can also select "Cast part" in the menu.

-Figures and patterns for C and Y axis machining: You describe complex milling contours element for element.
+Figures and patterns for C and Y axis machining: You describe complex milling contours element by element.
 The following standard figures are prepared.
 You select the figures by menu and describe them with a few parameters: